 It was a very strange tactic, one I had honestly never heard of.
 I had always assumed that the ISP provider was protected from any such suits.

-Perhaps they knew that there was little hope that we would take the article down, given the protection of the First Amendment we enjoy over here in America.
+erhaps they knew that there was not a hope in hell that we would take the article down, given the protection of the First Amendment we enjoy over here in America.

 I want to make clear that the article was accurate that many more damning pieces have appeared in Ireland and that the headline was a fair reflection of how John Spain identified how ordinary people were feeling in Ireland.